brainsik/virtualenv-burrito/README.md

 If you're behind a proxy, make sure your shell has the proper `http_proxy` and `https_proxy` variables set.

+If you're using a Linux desktop terminal, you may need to configure it to use a "login shell".
+For gnome-terminal this can be done by running:

+    gconftool-2 -t bool -s /apps/gnome-terminal/profiles/Default/login_shell true

 ## Use

 See the